Johannesburg City Library: Architecture

-The building is a beautiful, Italianate structure sitting across the road from the ANC's Luthuli House.
-The construction of the Johannesburg Public Library took place between 1931 and 1935 and was the result of an architectural competition won by a Cape Town architect, John Perry.
-The building features a massive and imposing triple-arch, East facing entrance with metal doors featuring monograms reading "LJ" and "BJ" for the English "Library of Johannesburg" and the Afrikaans "Biblioteek Johannesburg".
-The Northern and Southern facades are decorate with stone medallions each carved by Peter Kirchhoff with the face of a great literary, scientific or philosophical figure.
-Larger figures designed by Moses Kottler, representing Literature, Music, Architecture, Medicine, Philosophy and History surround the building.
-The building is Stone with a terracotta tiled roof.
-It originally surrounded an atrium, however, during the 2009 - 2012 renovations, a new building was built to fill the atrium with three floors.
+The building is an Italianate structure sitting across the road from the ANC's Luthuli House.
+The construction of the Johannesburg Public Library took place between 1931 and 1935 and was the result of an architectural competition won by Cape Town architect John Perry.
+The building features a massive and imposing triple-arch, east-facing entrance with metal doors featuring monograms reading "LJ" and "BJ" for the English "Library of Johannesburg" and the Afrikaans "Biblioteek Johannesburg".
+The northern and southern facades are decorated with stone medallions each carved by Peter Kirchhoff with the face of a great literary, scientific, or philosophical figure.
+Larger figures designed by Moses Kottler, representing literature, music, architecture, medicine, philosophy, and history surround the building.
+The building is stone with a terracotta tiled roof.
+It originally surrounded an atrium, but during the 2009–2012 renovations, a new building was built to fill the atrium with three floors.

 Facilities and collection

-The library collection consists of about 1,5 million items of some 700 000 books and includes DVDs, CDs, sheet music and periodicals.
-With the new construction work, the library's size has increased by 1 967m² from 11 198m² and now can accommodate 566 people as opposed to the original 255 people.
-A new coffee shop has been built and the toilets, lifts, electrics and air-conditioning upgraded.
+The library collection consists of about 1.5 million items of some 700,000 books and includes DVDs, CDs, sheet music and periodicals.
+With the new construction work, the library's size has increased by 1,967m² from 11,198m² and now can accommodate 566 people as opposed to 255 people originally.
+A new coffee shop has been built and the toilets, lifts, electrics, and air-conditioning upgraded.
 The new atrium contains three floors.
 The first two floors is a literacy and numeracy centre containing 212 work stations with free internet access and the third floor is a glassed enclosure designed to house exhibitions.
-The theatre section is used as a conference area and the music section is used for listening to music or viewing film.
+The theatre section is used as a conference venue and the music section is used for listening to music or viewing film.

 The Music Library collection, created in 1950, has its origins from scores that originated in the lending library and books from the reference library and then money was set aside to increase the collection.
 In 1953, the disbanded City Orchestra gave the library a collection of 1,700 orchestral sets, 3,000 vocal scores and miniatures scores.
-The Michaelis Art Library was named after its benefactor Sir Max Michaelis who started the collection off with a donation of £1000 to purchase art books.
+The Michaelis Art Library was named after its benefactor Sir Max Michaelis who started the collection off with a donation of £1,000 to purchase art books.
 The Strange Collection is based on a collection of 2,300 volumes and books purchased in 1913 from the estate of Harold Fairbrother Strange consisting of books on Africa south of the Zambezi and was expanded upon over the years.

 In addition to the main lending library there is also a number of specialist libraries: